Muskox: Introductions in eastern Canada

 Ancient muskox remains have never been found in eastern Canada, although the ecological conditions in the northern Labrador Peninsula are suitable for them.
 In 1967, 14 animals were captured near Eureka on Ellesmere Island by the Institute for Northern Agricultural Research (INAR) and brought to a farm in Old Fort Chimo Kuujjuaq, northern Quebec, for domestication to provide a local cottage industry based on qiviut, a fine natural fiber.
 The animals thrived and the qiviut industry showed early success with the training of Inuit knitters and marketing, but it soon became clear that the Quebec government had never intended that the muskoxen be domestic, but had used INAR to capture muskoxen to provide a wild population for hunting.

 Government officials demanded that INAR leave Quebec and the farm be closed.
 Subsequently, 54 animals from the farm were released in three places in northern Quebec between 1973 and 1983, and the remaining were ceded to local zoos.
 Between 1983 and 1986, the released animals increased from 148 to 290, at a rate of 25% per year, and by 2003, an estimated 1,400 muskoxen were in Quebec.
 Additionally, 112 adults and 25 calves were counted in the nearby Diana Island in 2005, having arrived there by their own means from the mainland.
 Vagrant adults are sometimes spotted in Labrador, though no herds have been observed in the region.

 Ecology

 During the summer, muskoxen live in wet areas, such as river valleys, moving to higher elevations in the winter to avoid deep snow.
-Muskoxen will eat grasses, arctic willows, woody plants, lichens, and mosses.
+Muskoxen will eat grasses, arctic willows, woody plants, lichens and mosses.
 When food is abundant, they prefer succulent and nutritious grasses in an area.
 Willows are the most commonly eaten plants in the winter.
 Muskoxen require a high threshold of fat reserves in order to conceive, which reflects their conservative breeding strategy.
 Winter ranges typically have shallow snow to reduce the energy costs of digging through snow to reach forage.
 The primary predators of muskoxen are arctic wolves, which may account for up to half of all mortality for the species.
-Other occasional predators, likely mainly predators of calves or infirm adults, can include grizzly bears and polar bears.
+Other occasional predators, likely mainly predators of calves or infirm adults, can include grizzly bears and polar bears and wolverines.

 Physiology

 Muskox are heterothermic mammals, meaning they have the ability to shut off thermal regulation in some parts of their body, like their lower limbs.
 Maintaining the lower limbs at a cooler temperature than the rest of their body helps reduce the loss of body heat from their extremities.
 Muskox display the unique characteristic of having hemoglobin that is three times less temperature sensitive than human hemoglobin.
-This temperature insensitivity allows the muskox’s hemoglobin to have a heightened oxygen affinity in an extremely cold environment and continue to diffuse high amounts of oxygen into its cold tissues.
+This temperature insensitivity allows the muskox's hemoglobin to have a heightened oxygen affinity in an extremely cold environment and continue to diffuse high amounts of oxygen into its cold tissues.